machow/intro-to-siuba/tutorial/intro-data-science/slides/00-slides.markdown

 Hi, I'm Michael--the creator of siuba, a library for data analysis in Python.

-In this course, you'll use Python to explore and vizualize data.
+In this course, you'll use Python to explore and visualize data.

 The course is designed for people who have never programmed before, and anyone interested in siuba!